+Acknowledgements.
 We are grateful to Marie Salm and Manuela Weigold for discussing several subjects of this paper.
-Also, our thanks go to Daniel Fink, Marcel Messer and Philipp Wundrack for their valuable input and implementing several aspects sketched here.
+Also, our thanks go to Philipp Wundrack, Marcel Messer, Daniel Fink and Tino Strehl for their valuable input and implementing several aspects of our use case.

-This work was partially funded by the BMWi project PlanQK (01MK20005N) and the university of Stuttgart funded Terra Incognita project Quantum Humanities.
+This work was partially funded by the BMWi project PlanQK (01MK20005N) and the Terra Incognita project Quantum Humanities funded by the University of Stuttgart.